ksurana21/revpref/README.md

 # Compute power
 result <- bronars(p, q)
 result
-#> [1] 0.855
+#> [1] 0.839
 ```

-We find that for the given budget conditions, there is about 85.50%
+We find that for the given budget conditions, there is about 83.90%
 probability of detecting an irrational behavior.
 As discussed above,
 here we have used Becker’s (1962) approach of using uniformly random
-consumption choices to simulate irrational consumer.
+consumption choices to simulate irrational consumers.
 As a final
 exercise, we analyze how the power of our GARP test changes with
 efficiency level.